Spartan Plumbing Inc Trucks

 How do clogged drains contribute to pest infestations?

 Clogged drains trap food particles and organic matter, creating a feeding ground for pests like cockroaches, ants, and drain flies.
+In Tacoma’s older homes, drain buildup is especially common and can quickly become a recurring pest attractant if not professionally cleared.

 Can a small faucet leak really cause a pest problem?